Windows81/Roblox-Script-Executor-CLI/README.md

 ...
 ```

 However, this behaviour is not applied when done from a nested call.
-The following snippet will return a Lua table:
+The following snippet will print a usable Lua table:

 ```
 > o [[tree game.ReplicatedStorage]]